 Remy Ma Loved Beating Nicki Minaj At BET Awards: Feels ‘Vindicated’ After Feud

 Hand over the crown!
-Remy Ma is on cloud nine after winning Best Female Hip-Hop Artist at the BET Awards, especially since she defeated Nicki Minaj.
-We’ve EXCLUSIVELY learned she feels ‘vindicated’ after ending her rival’s winning streak!
+Remy Ma is on cloud nine after winning Best Female Hip-Hop Artist at the BET Awards on June 25, especially since she defeated Nicki Minaj.
+We’ve EXCLUSIVELY learned Remy feels ‘vindicated’ after ending her winning streak!

 Remy Ma, 37, knows it’s her time to shine!
 The Love & Hip Hop: New York star has been taking the rap world by storm this year, especially after releasing a 7-minute diss track about Nicki Minaj, 34, titled “ShETHER.”
 After walking away with the prize for Best Female Hip-Hop artist at the 2017 BET Awards on June 25, Remy’s confident she’s made her mark on the industry — and she’s only begun.
 “Remy Ma backstage was ecstatic over her win,” a source close to the rapper tells HollywoodLife.com EXCLUSIVELY.
 “She was overheard saying she felt vindicated winning and that everything she has been doing has been the right thing to do and she is on the right path.”